aehrc/VariantSpark/python/README.md

-# variant-spark
-### Python API for VariantSpark
+# Python API for VariantSpark

-variant-spark is a scalable toolkit for genome-wide association studies optimized for GWAS like datasets build on top of Apache Spark.
+VariantSpark is a scalable, custom machine learning API for genome-wide association studies (i.e. optimized for GWAS-sized datasets).

-## Installation

-To install **variant-spark** use:
+VariantSpark is built on top of Apache Spark core.
+It implements a supervised, wide random forest machine learning algorthim.

+### 1. Install VariantSpark

     pip install variant-spark

-## Usage

-The code below illustates the basic use of variant-spark:
+NOTES and TIPS:
+ - Expects Python 2.x or better to be correctly installed on your system prior to installing VariantSpark.
+ - You may need to run this command as 'sudo'.
+ - Expects that you have installed Python 'pip' package manager prior to running this command.

+### 2. Verify VariantSpark

+    variant-spark --help

+### 3. Submit a Job to VariantSpark

+VariantSpark Python API is a wrapper written around a custom ML libary written on  Apache Spark core library (original library is written in Scala).
+This Scala jar file needs to be passed to `spark-submit` to run VariantSpark using the Pyhton API.

+3a.
+Find the location of the VariantSpark jar file by running this command:

+    varspark-jar

+3b.
+Use one of two commands to submit a job to VariantSpark.

+    varspark-submit ...
+    varspark-submit examples/hipster_index.py
+    --OR--
+    spark-submit --jars `varspark-jar` ...
+    spark-submit --jars `varspark-jar` examples/hipster_index.py

+**NOTES and TIPS:**
+  - Upload the sample files (from the \examples directory) to your cluster to run these examples.
+  - Edit the path to these files in the JOB definition file, depending on your upload location.
+  - Locate the JOB definition file - **`hipster_index.py`** (in the `/VariantSpark/python/examples` directory)
+  - Locate the DATA files - **`chr22_1000.vcf`** and **`chr22-labels.csv`**  (in the `/VariantSpark/data/` directory)
+  - You may need to use the complete path when running this command

+### Code Example

+The code below shows using the Python API for VariantSpark with an example analysis using the HipsterIndex synthetic phenotype:

     from varspark import VariantsContext
     from pyspark.sql import SparkSession

-    spark = SparkSession.builder\
+    spark = SparkSession.builder \
         .appName("HipsterIndex") \
         .getOrCreate()

     vs = VariantsContext(spark)
     features = vs.import_vcf(VCF_FILE)
     labels = vs.load_label(LABEL_FILE, LABEL_NAME)
+    model  = features \
-    model  = features.importance_analysis(labels, mtry_fraction = 0.1, seed = 13, n_trees = 200)
+        .importance_analysis(labels, mtry_fraction = 0.1, seed = 13, n_trees = 200)
-    print("Oob = %s" % model.oob_error())
+    print("Out of bag error = %s" % model.oob_error())

-### Submitting jobs to spark

-**variant-spark** is a wrapper on a scala library and the it's jar needs to be passed to `spark-submit`

-The location of the jar can be obtained by running:

-    varspark-jar

-To submit a variant-spark file you can either use:

-    spark-submit --jars ` varspark-jar` ...

-or the a simple wrapper that adds the requied options for you:

-    varspark-submit ...

-### Example: Compute variable importance on a small dataset

-Using `varspark-submit`:

-    varspark-submit examples/hipster_index.py

-Using `spark-submit`:

-    spark-submit --jars `varspark-jar` examples/hipster_index.py

-**NOTE:** You must upload the sample files to your cluster to run these examples.
+**NOTES and TIPS:**
-You may need to edit the path to these files in the JOB definition file, depending on your upload location.
+   - You may wish to set other values for the input parameters to the importanceAnalysis function

-  -- JOB definition file - **`hipster_index.py`** (in the `/VariantSpark/python/examples` directory)
-  -- DATA files - **`chr22_1000.vcf`** and **`chr22-labels.csv`**  (in the `/VariantSpark/data/` directory)
+   - These include the following: mtry_fraction, seed and n_trees

+#### Other Information

+For more information about how the VariantSpark wide random forest algorithm works, see the main README.md page of this repository.

-## Dev Install
+##### Development Install

-Install **variant-spark** for development using:
+Install VariantSpark for development using this command:

     git https://github.com/aehrc/VariantSpark.git
     cd VariantSpark/python
     pip install -e .

-Running the tests after a dev install above:
+Run the tests after a dev install above, using this command:

     pip install variant-spark[test]
     python -m unittest varspark.test.test_core

-## Resources

-TBP